wendlers/mpfshell/README.md

 # mpfshell / mpfmount
 2016-03-25, sw@kaltpost.de

-A simple shell based file explorer and FUSE based mounter for ESP8266 [Micropython](https://github.com/micropython/micropython) based devices.
+A simple shell based file explorerfor ESP8266 and WiPy [Micropython](https://github.com/micropython/micropython) based devices.

-The shell is a "quick" solution for up/downloading files to the ESP8266 port of MP.
+The shell is a "quick" solution for up/downloading files to the ESP8266  and WiPy port of MP over the serial line.
 It basically offers commands to list and upload/download files on the flash FS of the device.

-The FUSE integration allows to mount a ESP8266 based Micropython device into the file system.
-It currently offers basic operations like read, write, delete and rename, as well as some special functions (all provided tough the filesystem).

 __Note__: The software is tested on Ubunto 16.04 LTS.